 The School Psychology program requires 65 semester credits taken over three years.
 The program consists of two years of full-time on-campus course work and a one-year internship.
 A non-terminal Master's degree is awarded after the first 30 semester credits with the terminal Specialist degree awarded after the remaining 35 credits.
 It is expected that students will earn both the Master's and the Specialist degrees.
-Continuous registration from enrollment to completion of Specialist degree (excluding summers) in coursework at MSUM or PSY 698/798: Continuing Registration is required.
+Continuous registration from enrollment to completion of Specialist degree (excluding summers) in coursework at MSUM or PSY 698/PSY 798: Continuing Registration is required.
 Students are admitted only on a full-time basis with attendance beginning in the fall semester.
 Admission is limited and competitive.
 The application deadline is February 15 for both degree programs.
 Late applications will be considered if space is available.

-PSY 517 Developmental Psychopathology (3)PSY 601 Foundations of School Psychology (2)PSY 611 Children's Thinking (2)PSY 613 Biopsychology (2)PSY 620 Measurement Theory (3)PSY 621 Assessment/Intervention I: Basic Processes (4)PSY 622 Assessment/Intervention II: Special Populations (4)PSY 633 Statistics/Methods for School Psychologists (2)PSY 634 Applied Research for School Psychologists (3)PSY 635 Research Seminar in School Psychology (1)PSY 641 Practicum in School Psychology I (1)PSY 642 Practicum in School Psychology II (1)PSY 699 Thesis in Psychology (4)PSY 701 Issues in the Practice of School Psychology (2)PSY 723 Assessment/Intervention III: Early Childhood (3)PSY 724 Assessment/Intervention IV: Psychosocial Problems (4)PSY 728 Systems Intervention (2)PSY 744 Practicum in School Psychology III (1)PSY 760 Internship in School Psychology (3)PSY 796 Specialist Portfolio in School Psychology (2)CNSA 520 Basic Counseling Skills (3)ED 664 Theory and Process of Consultation (2)SPED 606 Research & Application in Behavior Analysis (3)SPED 620 Perspectives and Policies in Special Education (3)SPED 545 Remedial and Corrective Reading (3) OR SPED 561 Learning Disabilities (3) OR SPED 570 Transitional Planning (3) OR an equivalent special education methods course of a minimum of 2 credits approved by the Program Director.
+PSY 517 Child Psychopathology (3)PSY 601 Foundations of School Psychology (2)PSY 611 Children's Thinking (2)PSY 613 Biopsychology (2)PSY 620 Measurement Theory (3)PSY 621 Assessment/Intervention I: Basic Processes (4)PSY 622 Assessment/Intervention II: Special Populations (4)PSY 633 Statistics/Methods for School Psychologists (2)PSY 634 Methods of Evidence Based Practice (3)PSY 635 Research Seminar I (1)PSY 636 Research Seminar II (1-2) PSY 641 Practicum in School Psychology I (1)PSY 642 Practicum in School Psychology II (1)PSY 696 Project/Action Research (3)PSY 699 Thesis in Psychology (4)PSY 701 Issues in the Practice of School Psychology (2)PSY 723 Assessment/Intervention III: Early Childhood (3)PSY 724 Assessment/Intervention IV: Psychosocial Problems (4)PSY 728 Systems Intervention (2)PSY 744 Practicum in School Psychology III (1)PSY 760 Internship in School Psychology (3)PSY 796 Specialist Portfolio in School Psychology (2)CNSA 520 Basic Counseling Skills (3)ED 664 Theory and Process of Consultation (2)SPED 606 Research & Application in Behavior Analysis (3)SPED 620 Perspectives and Policies in Special Education (3)SPED Elective Course (3)

 Students who complete the Master of Science and Specialist in School Psychology will show evidence of knowledge and skills in: